hermiter: R package for Sequential Nonparametric Estimation

 and

 where $\mbox{erfc}(x) = \frac{2}{\sqrt{\pi}} \int_{x}^{\infty} e^{-t^{2}}dt$ is the complementary error function.
 Convergence acceleration techniques can be successfully applied to improve accuracy at a given order of truncation for Hermite series.
-In particular, \pkg{hermiter} applies straightforward iterated averaging techniques to the truncated series (see \cite{boyd1986summability} and table A.2 of \cite{boyd2018dynamics}) to improve the accuracy of univariate PDF, CDF and quantile estimates obtained through the CDF estimates.
+In particular, \textsf{hermiter} applies straightforward iterated averaging techniques to the truncated series (see \cite{boyd1986summability} and Table A.2 of \cite{boyd2018dynamics}) to improve the accuracy of univariate PDF and CDF estimates along with quantile estimates obtained through the CDF estimates.
 We have observed that empirically, applying series acceleration typically yields better results.
 Deriving formal guarantees that these methods are generally effective in our context is an area for future research.
-A final note is that the results presented in \cite{stephanou2017sequential} can be reproduced by setting the algorithm used for quantile estimation to `bisection' and the accelerate series argument to FALSE.
+It is worth noting that the results presented in \cite{stephanou2017sequential} can be reproduced by setting the algorithm used for quantile estimation to \texttt{`bisection'} and the accelerate series argument to \texttt{FALSE}.

 In a similar manner to the univariate case, the bivariate density estimator \eqref{eq:HermiteSeriesProbEstBivariate} can be used to construct the following bivariate CDF estimator: